xiangtao/timeschedule/README.md

 5. cd conf,chmod 700 jmxremote.password
 6. cd bin, ./startup.sh to start timeschedule

+## implement CoreJob
+* import timeschedule-xxx.jar
+* write a class to extend CoreJob.java ,overwrite run method
+* package a jar file for your project and put it into schedule container app directory
+* configure your job in scheduler.xml

 ### configure own job
 ```
 * conf/scheduler.xml to configure job